Azure/azure-powershell/src/Sql/Sql/help/Disable-AzSqlInstanceDatabaseSensitivityRecommendation.md

 ```

 ## DESCRIPTION
-The Disable-AzSqlInstanceDatabaseSensitivityRecommendation cmdlet disables sensitivity recommendations on columns in the Azure SQL managed instance database.
+The Disable-AzSqlInstanceDatabaseSensitivityRecommendation cmdlet disables (dismisses) sensitivity recommendations on columns in the Azure SQL managed instance database.

 ## EXAMPLES